RESOURCES > GLOSSARY OF TERMS

 A type of construction from materials such as concrete blocks, bricks, concrete, stone, or ceramic blocks which is laid unit by unit and set in mortar.

-Steel joists (bar joists), Joist Girders, metal decking and accessories, and castellated beams as provided by the Seller.
+Steel joists (bar joists), Joist Girders, metal decking and accessories as provided by the Seller.

 A graphical method of determining stresses in a truss, by combining force polygons of all the joints into one stress diagram.